hargoniX/master/thesis/thesis.typ

 ("inv"_(overline(z)_n) " " overline(z)_n) ->
 "inv"_c " " overline(a) " " p_overline(a) " " overline(x) " " overline(t')_n " " ("ctor"'_n " " overline(a) " " overline(z)_n) \
 $
-Next, I define $mkinv(alpha, Gamma)$ for generating an invariant for any monotype.
-Doing this is necessary because we might, for example, have to restrict the co-domain of a dependent function bound in a constructor.
+Next, I define invariant generator $mkinv(alpha, Gamma)$.
+Generating invariants for arbitrary monotypes is necessary because we might, for example, have to restrict the co-domain of a dependent function bound in a constructor.